-Our effective tax rate is based on our annual permanent tax differences and annual pre-tax book income.
-The Company's effective tax rate is affected by recurring permanent differences and by discrete items that may occur in any given year, but are not consistent from year to year.
-During the year ended December 31, 2014 and December 31, 2013, certain restricted stock awards vested at times when our stock price was lower than the fair value of those restricted stock awards at the time of grant.
+During the years ended December 31, 2015, 2014 and 2013, certain shares related to restricted stock awards vested at times when our stock price was lower than the fair value of those shares on the grant date.
 As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
-During the year ended December 31, 2014 and December 31, 2013, certain restricted stock options were exercised.
-The income tax deduction related to the options' intrinsic value was less than the expense previously recognized for book purposes.

-We utilize a one-pool approach when accounting for the pool of windfall tax benefits in which employees and nonemployees are grouped into a single pool.
-As a result of these differences in book compensation cost and related tax deduction, the tax impact of these shortfalls decreased by \$0.3 million for the year ended December 31, 2014 compared to 2013 and increased by \$0.6 million for the year ended December 31, 2013 compared to 2012.
-There was no tax impact of shortfalls in the year ended December 31, 2012 as all shares vested had a tax basis of zero and no stock options were exercised.
-For further discussion see Notes 5.a, 5.b and 6 to our audited consolidated financial statements included elsewhere in this Annual Report.
+During the years ended December 31, 2014 and 2013, certain restricted stock options were exercised, for which the related income tax deduction was less than the expense previously recognized for book purposes.
+There were no stock options exercised during the year ended December 31, 2015.
+As a result of these differences in book compensation cost and related tax deduction, the tax impact of these shortfalls increased by \$3.1 million for the year ended December 31, 2015 compared to 2014, and decreased by \$0.3 million for the year ended December 31, 2014 compared to 2013.

-As of December 31, 2014 and 2013, we did not have any eligible windfall tax benefits to offset future shortfalls as no excess tax benefits had been recognized, and therefore the tax impact of these shortfalls is included in income tax expense attributable to continuing operations for these respective periods.
-We expect income tax provisions for future reporting periods will be impacted by these stock compensation tax deduction shortfalls; however, we cannot predict the stock compensation shortfall impact because of dependency upon the future market price of our stock.
+We utilize a one-pool approach when accounting for the pool of windfall tax benefits in which employees and non-employees are grouped into a single pool.
+As of December 31, 2015, 2014 and 2013, we did not have any eligible windfall tax benefits to offset future shortfalls as no excess tax benefits had been recognized, and therefore the tax impact of these shortfalls is included in income tax expense for these respective periods.
+We expect income tax provisions for future reporting periods will be impacted by this stock compensation tax deduction shortfall; however, we cannot predict the stock compensation shortfall impact because of dependency upon the future market price of our stock.
+See Notes 6.a, 6.b and 7 to our consolidated financial statements included elsewhere in this Annual Report for additional information.

 Income from discontinued operations, net of tax.
-The table below shows our income from discontinued operations for the periods presented:
+The table below shows our income from discontinued operations, net of tax for the periods presented:

-For the years ended December 31,
+For the years ended December 31, ,

-(in thousands) 2014 2013 2012
+(in thousands) 201 15 2014 2013

-Income (loss) from discontinued operations, net of tax \$ \$ 1,423 \$ (107)
+Income from discontinued operations, net of tax \$ \$ \$ 1,423

 Effective on the August 1, 2013 completion of the Anadarko Basin Sale, the operations and cash flows of these properties were eliminated from our ongoing operations and we do not have continuing involvement in the operations of these properties.
-Income (loss) from discontinued operations, net of tax, increased by \$1.5 million for the year ended December 31,